It’s fun to experiment with your hair. But all that heat treatment isn’t without consequences. The major one being frizz.

 What causes frizzy hair?

-There are several reasons why your hair is becoming frizzy.
+There are several reasons why your hair is frizzy and poofy.

 The main reason is the structural change in the hair strands.
 As the cuticle of the hair is staggered, the strand appears rough and coarse, leading to frizz.